WCHN/CTseg/README.md

 ## Troubleshooting

+* **Out of memory error:** Some CT scans can have quite large file size, as they might have large coverage and small voxels (submillimetric), which could lead to memory issues when running CTseg.
+Two solutions to this problem is to either subsample the CT image, or find a computer with more RAM...

 * **Segmentation results not as expected:** The model file could not have been found.
 Make sure that the files ```prior_CTseg.mat``` and ```mu_CTseg.nii``` exist in the directory of CTseg.
 They are in the ```model.zip``` file, which should get automatically downloaded and unzipped when the code is executed for the first time.

 * **Error related to spm_diffeo:** This code uses a recent version of SPM12; therefore, if your SPM12 version is quite old, the function ```spm_diffeo``` might break.
 Updating to the latest version of SPM12 will resolve this issue.